 This tarp is great for any lightweight backpacking or thru-hiking adventure.
 It is a solid choice for those who don't want to spend a lot of money, want plenty of space for two people, like the modular options, and want a certain level of privacy and four-sided protection.
 It works better on trails that have established and sheltered campsites.
 If you want to use it for activities like bike packing or river trips, you can purchase carbon fiber poles from Six Moons Designs for $30 each that allow you to set it up without the need for trekking poles.

-This tarp retails for $200, making it tied as the second most affordable shelter in this review.
-We think that this presents a great value considering it is one of the higher scoring shelters in this review.
+This tarp retails for $210, making it just $10 more than the second most affordable shelter in this review.
+This presents a great value considering it is one of the higher scoring shelters in this review.